cyberdork33/pressure_monitor/DevNotes.md

 | Wiring Connector | Water sealed quick disconnect.
 Mating connector and wire harness (pigtail) is included. |
 | Wiring | Red for +5V; Black for ground; Blue for signal output. |

+Unfortunately, this information does not seem correct as the data points they list for a linear output between 0.5 V and 4.5 V does not make sense.
+Some discussion on using these with Raspberry Pi is here: https://raspberrypi.stackexchange.com/questions/54155/connect-a-pressure-sensor-with-raspberry-pi-2

+> However, the output of the device is really just a function of voltage in and you can also run in on 3.3v if it makes you feel more comfortable.
+>
+> All that said, similar-looking sensors run at also much lower pressures (0-10 psi, for instance) and their performance will be very different.
+Regardless it is necessary to locate the vendor-specific piece of info for your device that explains the transfer function.
+>
+> In the case of what I think is this sensor, the function is `Vout = Vcc(.66667 * P + .1)` This info is also embedded in a few python examples that are floating around out there for reading this sensor.
+>
+> For example, at 100psi (.69 mPa) and 5v Vcc, you should see something like:
+>
+> `5 * (.66667 * .69 + .1) = 2.8v`
+>
+> Note that if you used 3.3v as Vcc you would get something more like 1.848v out reported to your ADC.

 [Texas Instruments ADS1115](https://www.ti.com/product/ADS1115)